-The Snowflake Fire Department, Station 1 is located at 325 West 4th Street South.
+The Snowflake and Taylor Fire Departments were joined by an Intergovernmental Agreement in 2015.
+Station 2 (the Snowflake location) is located at 325 West 4th Street South.
 While firefighters are often working at the station, as a volunteer department, the station is not manned 24 hours per day.
 Firefighters carry radios and respond when needed.
 Our response area covers approximately 450 square miles.
-Mutual aid agreements exist with the Taylor Fire Department, which enables both communities to share resources in the event of structural fires.

 The Department currently has 25 volunteer firefighters, with a maximum capacity of 35.
 The department has 5 Emergency Medical Technicians who provide support to Paramedics provided through a joint ambulance service.
 The Department places a great importance on experiance and training and works closely with Northland Pioneer College for training firefighters.
 Our firefighters train to the IFSTA 4th Edition (National Standard) and most are Firefighter 1 and 2 Certified.